rpenna/GildedRose-Refactoring-Kata/README.md

 Python code refactoring challenge for learning purpose.
 As every refactoring, the code behavior should NOT change after the improvements.
 The goal is to make it easier to add a new category of item.

-You can read the [original Gilded Rose Refactoring Kata README here](./original_README.md).
+You can read the [original Gilded Rose Refactoring Kata README here](./original_README.md), as well as the Kata's requirements in many different languages.

 ## Prerequisites